rsapkf/42/docs/text-editors-and-ides.md

-# Text Editors And IDEs
+# Text Editors and IDEs

 ## Table of Contents
 - [Text Editors](#text-editors)